Skip links

 How does the SVM Algorithm work?

-The SVM algorithm works by finding the hyperplane that best separates the two classes of data.
-The hyperplane is the line or curve that has the maximum margin between the two classes.
-The SVM algorithm does this by finding the points that are closest to the hyperplane on both sides.
-These points are called the support vectors.
-The SVM algorithm then tries to maximise the distance between the support vectors and the hyperplane.
+The Support Vector Machine (SVM) tool works by finding the best line or curve that separates two different types of data.
+This line or curve is called the hyperplane.
+SVM finds the data points that are closest to the hyperplane on both sides.
+These are called the support vectors.
+SVM tries to make the gap between the support vectors and the hyperplane as big as possible.

 support vector machine (SVM) python.svm classifier python code